If you have any skepticism over the phrase “money hacks” rest assured that all of the tips I’m about to provide are tested and reliable.

 — Pablo Picasso

 Further Study: I Will Teach You To Be Rich by Ramit Sethi

 Personal finance is something easy to learn that will pay dividends over the course of your life, freeing up your time and money for the things that really matter.
 In our info-saturated world, there’s really no excuse not to learn the basics.
 This book is one of the best no-bullshit introductions to personal finance that you’ll find.
+It’s literally full of the best money hacks.
 It covers banking, saving, budgeting, and investing in an accessible, engaging way.